SreepriyaV/react-interview/readme.md

 #### What is a pure function?
 A pure function is a function that doesn't depend on and doesn't modify the states of variables out of its scope.
 Essentially, this means that a pure function will always return the same result given same parameters.

+#### What is synthetic Event?
+The event handlers will be passed instances of SyntheticEvent(e), a cross-browser wrapper around the browser’s native event.
+It has the same interface as the browser’s native event, including stopPropagation() and preventDefault(), except the events work identically across all browsers.

+A synthetic event is just an object that looks like a normal browser event, but it takes care of some differences in how events work between different browers.
+It has most of the (useful) fields and methods that a normal browser event has, and (as mentioned by BTMPL) you can even access the 'real' browser event by looking at the nativeEvent field.

+onClick(e)={e.preventDefault()}
 #### What do you like about react?
 .....